 Money Market Hedge

-After gaining an insight into the financial techniques, we will have a look at the operation techniques for managing transaction exposure.
+After gaining an insight into the financial techniques, we will look at the operation techniques for managing transaction exposure.

 Operational Techniques for Managing Transaction Exposure

-The following are the operational techniques for managing transaction exposure:
+The following are the operational techniques for managing it:

 The firm can completely avoid transaction exposure by not involving itself in foreign exchange at all.
 All the transactions can be conducted in the home currency.
 However, this is not possible for all types of businesses.